feature-hub/feature-hub/README.md

 }
 ```

-The version of a Feature Service needs to be incremented
+The version of a Feature Service needs to be incremented in a
-[semver-compatible](https://semver.org) (without the need for a patch version).
+[semver-compatible](https://semver.org) manner (without the need for a patch
+version).
 In this case, a method is added, leading to a minor version bump.

 In general, breaking changes should be avoided.
 If a Feature Service provider
 still needs to make breaking changes, a new Feature Service implementation for